lorossi/MK8D-analysis/README.md

 This is where the `MK8D` sqlite database is created.

-I chose to use `sqlite` because it allows one to easily query the data via `SQL`; while not being a language that I particularly like, I figured out that it would have made my life easier in this case.
+I chose to use `sqlite` because it allows one to easily query the data via `SQL`;
+while not being a language that I particularly like, I figured out that it would have made my life easier in this case.
 The other option was to use a no-SQL database, like `MongoDB`, but I figured that making queries would be more difficult.

-## The analysis
+### The analysis

 This is where things got complicated.

-All the data was in a database; now I needed to extract it.
+All the data is in a database; all it's needed is to query it and find the best build.

 Only recently I found out the power of Python dunder ~~mifflin~~ methods, and I decided to use them.
 *Operators overriding?
 Count me in!*

-I quickly discarded `dataclasses`, as they are not meant to be used as containers for data, but rather as a way to represent data; due to my love of reinventing the wheel, I created a new `Entity` class, better suited for my needs.
+I quickly discarded `dataclasses`, as they are not meant to be used as containers for data, but rather as a way to represent data;
+due to my love of reinventing the wheel, I created a new `Entity` class, better suited for my needs.

 ### Create builds

 The script `create_builds.py` loads all the entities from the database via the `MK8Deluxe` class, a wrapper around the `sqlite3` module.
 Via the aforementioned dunder methods, the single entities loaded are then added together, creating an instance of the `Build` class.

-The builds are then saved into another `sqlite` database and inside a (pretty big) `csv` file to be used later.
+The builds are then saved into another `sqlite` database and inside a *(pretty big)* `csv` file to be used later.

+As a result, *25705* unique builds are created.

 ### Find builds

-The script `find_builds.py` loads all the created builds in the previous step and filters them according to the user's needs, thanks to the `MK8DeluxeBuilds` class.
+The script `find_builds.py` loads all the builds obtained in the previous step and filters them according to the user's needs, thanks to the `MK8DeluxeBuilds` class.
-To do so, the script:
+To do so, the script accepts the following arguments:

-- Accepts a minimum and maximum value for each stat
-- Computes a score for each build, according to some custom weights
+- `--topk`, `--medrank`, `--skyline`, `--k-means` to select the algorithm to use
+- `--csv`, `--json`, `--json-pretty`, `--markdown`, `--toml` to select the output format
+- `--limit` to select the number of builds to show
+- `--query-filters` to select the filters to apply to the builds
+- `--query-weights` to select the weights to apply to the stats *(only for the top-k algorithm)*
+- `--query-sort` to select the sort order of the builds
+- `--ranking-attributes` to select the attributes to rank the builds *(only for medrank, skyline, and kmeans algorithms)*

+To sort the best results, 4 algorithms are implemented:

-- Sorts the builds in an order according to the user's needs
+- The **top-k** algorithm, which returns the top-k builds according to the weights and the filters set by the user
+- The **medrank** algorithm, which returns the builds that are better than the median of the stats
+- The **skyline** algorithm, which returns the builds that are better than the other builds in at least one of the stats
-- Limits the number of builds to be shown
+- The **kmeans** algorithm, which returns the centroids of the clusters of builds

-The part relative to the sorting is implemented via an algorithm called `top-k`.
 All the entities manipulations are done via dunder methods, which makes the code very readable *(I hope)* as it reduces the overall verbosity and makes the code more compact.

 The output of the script can be either printed to the console "raw" *(in a human-readable format)*, `json`, `csv`, table formatted in `markdown`, or `toml` format.

-## The results
+## The results - top-k algorithm

 Now the hard part is setting custom weights and filters.
 How is it possible to balance the stats in order to get the best build?